Michael Finnegan (anthropologist)

+Education and career

-He has published numerous articles on theory, method and application of osteological analysis in population studies and forensic applications.
+Finnegan published numerous articles on theory, method and application of osteological analysis in population studies and forensic applications.
 He has conducted research in Africa, Australia, the Middle East, Southeast Asia, and Europe, as well as various areas of North and South America.
 Dr. Finnegan is a recipient of the "William L. Stamey Teaching Award" in undergraduate instruction, the "John C. Hazelet Award" as the outstanding member of the Kansas Division of the International Association for Identification, the "Bartucz Lajos Award" from Jozsef Attila University and the "T. Dale Stewart Award" from the American Academy of Forensic Sciences.

 Finnegan was elected to the American Academy of Forensic Sciences in 1976 and selected as a Fellow in 1978.
 He has served the academy in numerous capacities, including section representative on the board of directors and as vice president.

 When he is called to a case, Finnegan determines the deceased's physical characteristics, establishes approximate time of death and keeps authorities informed of his progress.
 He has identified downed American pilots in Vietnam, dissidents in Eastern Europe and even Jesse James.
 Finnegan has lectured throughout the world.
 He also has been contacted for consultation by forensic labs worldwide.

 He has published numerous articles on theory, method and application of osteological analysis in population studies and forensic applications.

 Finnegan has received the Kansas Attorney General's Certificate of Merit in recognition of outstanding service rendered to law enforcement in and for the state of Kansas by a private citizen.

 He has also received K-State's William L. Stamey Teaching Award in undergraduate instruction, the John C. Hazelet Award as an outstanding member of the Kansas Division of the International Association for Identification, the Bartucz Lajos Award from the University of Szeged, Hungary, the Outstanding Senior Scientist Award from Sigma Xi and the American Academy of Forensic Sciences Physical Anthropology Section's T. Dale Stewart Award.

 He frequently participates in discussion panels at the Great Manhattan Mystery Conclave.